kenny-hk/sec-form4-api/README.md

 ## Disclaimer

 This data is sourced directly from SEC EDGAR filings and is provided for informational purposes only.
 It is not financial advice.
+All Form 4 data is publicly available through the SEC's EDGAR system.